Skip to main content

 Retirees repeat these errors repeatedly.

-All foreign pensions are taxable at progressive IRS rates unless you hold an active NHR status from before 2024.
+For tax year 2024, confirm the applicable rate in the official legal text and apply only after verifying category and residency conditions.
 Mistake 2: Not Confirming Treaty Allocation of Taxing Rights A retiree pays tax in both Portugal and the source country, assuming the treaty prevents this.
 Improper reliance on an exemption method instead of a credit method creates double taxation.

 This harsher treatment applies if withdrawals occur over fewer than 10 years.
 Action: Structure withdrawals to preserve "pension income" classification over longer durations.
 Mistake 4: Missing the NHR Deadline NHR new-entry closure and transition pathways were time-bounded.
 If you are outside those windows, plan under current resident-tax rules.